 What is the selection process for industry partners?

 Businesses need to be STEM-based and have a desire to become part of improving education in Arizona.
-The director of business development works with businesses to develop viable projects for the teachers, so that the experience is valuable for both the teachers in what they can take back to their students and for the business as well in terms of getting a job done.
+The Teachers in Industry Team works with businesses to develop viable projects for the teachers, so that the experience is valuable for both the teachers in what they can take back to their students and for the business as well in terms of getting a job done.

 What kind of industry partners participate?